 Figure 2 - Jointer

 - Do not leave the machine running unattended.
-Shut off the power and make sure that the cutting head has stopped revolving.
+Shut off the power and make sure that the cutting head has stopped revolving before leaving the area.

 - Do not make cuts deeper than .3 cm (1/16") in one pass.

 - Do not join (edge) stock of pieces less than 30 cm (12") long, 2 cm (3/4") wide and less than .6 cm (1/4") thick.

 - Do not surface stock less than 30 cm (12") long, 2 cm (3/4") wide or more than 15 cm (6") wide or less than 1.5 cm (5/8") thick.

 - Do not pass hands near or over the cutters.